 4. Avoid Long Daytime Naps

-Sometimes you may need a nap during daytime but this can confuse your internal clock and make you struggle to fall asleep at night.
+Sometimes you may need a nap during the daytime but this can confuse your internal clock and make you struggle to fall asleep at night.
 (Groeger & others, 2011).
 If you already take daytime naps and still sleep at night, there is no need to worry.
 But, if you do not have a habit of taking daytime naps, just avoid naps altogether.

 5. Avoid Alcohol at Night

 Drinking alcohol at night can affect your sleep and hormones negatively.
-It can cause snoring, sleep apnea and disrupted sleep patterns.
+It can cause snoring, sleep apnea, and disrupted sleep patterns.
 (Issa & Sullivan, 1982).
 Alcohol changes melatonin production at night, and this hormone plays a key role in the circadian rhythm.
 (Ekman & others, 1993).
 It also decreases the production of the human growth hormone which plays a major role in the circadian rhythm.
 (Ekman, Vakkuri & others, 1996).